google/tracing-framework/bindings/cpp/README.md

 make clean && make test THREADING=multi CXX=clang++
 make clean && make test THREADING=single CXX=clang++
 ```

+Make sure to load the tmptestbuf.wtf-trace file in the viewer and ensure it
+works.

 #### Myriad2 (compile only - still a work in progress):